-The appeal fee is 2000 €.
-In addition the driver has to pay 3000 € to the UIM for possible costs of the ICA (meetings, telephone, fax, laboratory, experts or other costs of the appeal procedure).
-The appeal fee for a single championship/invitation race (not a Formula race, or a C1 race or similar) is 1000 €, in addition the driver has to pay 1000 €, to the UIM for possible costs of the ICA.
+For events which require a UIM Superlicence, the appeal fee is 2000 €.
+In addition, the driver has to pay 3000 € to the UIM for possible costs of the ICA (meetings, telephone, fax, laboratory, experts or other costs of the appeal procedure).

+The appeal fee for single event UIM Championships which do not require a Superlicence is 1000 €, in addition, the driver has to pay 1000 €, to the UIM for possible costs of the ICA.